psi4/psi4/doc/sphinxman/source/prog_integrals.rst

 and the affected codes (PCM and CPPE interfaces) now compute the potential and field integrals in the representation required by the basis set.

+Also, note that the way external point charges are specified has changed.
+Previously, a set of N external point charges would be specified by passing a matrix with dimensions N rows and 4 columns -- corresponding to charge, x, y, z -- to the ``set_charge_field()`` member of the potential integral class.
+The same information is now passed using the more verbose ``std::vector<std::pair<double, std::array<double, 3>>>`` type instead, to be consistent with Libint2's convention.

 New Operators Available
 .......................